-Note: Borrowers who rehabilitate their B.C.
-Student Loan may be eligible for the B.C.
-Repayment Assistance Plan (see Chapter 11, Section 3).
-Eligibility will be based on the borrower's period of study end date (PSED), or their rehabilitation date, whichever is more recent.
-In order to be eligible for any other StudentAid BC or Canada Student Loans Program financial assistance, borrowers must have both their provincial and federal loans in good standing.
-This includes the Canada Apprentice Loan (CAL).
+Borrowers who rehabilitate their B.C. portion of Canada-B.C. integrated student loan may be eligible for the B.C.
+Repayment Assistance Plan (see Section 11.3.4).
+Eligibility will be based on the borrower's period of studies end date (PSED) or Leave Study End Date (LSED) or their rehabilitation date, whichever is most recent.
+To be eligible for any other StudentAid BC or Canada Student Financial Assistance Program financial assistance, borrowers must have both their provincial and federal loans in good standing.